Nadine2016/knative/deploy-job.md

 After your job has completed, find the results.
 {: shortdesc}

 Job results are available in the console from the Job Run page.
-The Job Run page launches automatically when you submit a job, but you can also find it from the Job Submitted page.
+The Job Run page launches automatically when you submit a job.
+You can also click the name of your job from the Jobs pane on the Job definition page to get the results of your job.

 ## Viewing job logs
 {: #view-job-logs}